rahil627/haxera/_treasure-chest/readme.txt

 color
 geometry / 2d math
   - classes
-    - Point
+    - h2d.col (collider) have most of the geometry classes, note: Bounds = rectangle
     - Vector2d
       - HaxePunk
-    - Rectangle
+      - or use Heaps.Vector (4d) as a base
   - functions
 tweens
   - **does heaps even have any?? :o**